 If you are part of this at-risk group, you should be extra vigilant when it comes to monitoring potential UTI symptoms.

-UTIs can cause a variety of urinary tract symptoms.
+UTIs can cause a variety of painful or bothersome symptoms.
 Here are some common UTI symptoms:

-- Burning sensation when urinating – A burning or stinging sensation when urinating is a common symptom of UTIs
+- Burning sensation when urinating – A burning or stinging sensation when urinating are common UTI symptoms.

 - Increased frequency of urination – A need to urinate more frequently than usual is another common symptom of UTIs

-- Urgency – A strong urge to urinate, even when there is little urine in the bladder, is a common symptom of UTIs.
+- Urgency – A strong urge to urinate, even when there is little urine in the bladder, are common UTI symptoms.

 - Passing cloudy or strong-smelling urine – UTIs can cause the urine to become cloudy or strong-smelling.

-- Pain or pressure in the lower abdomen or back – Pain or pressure in the lower abdomen or back is a common symptom of UTIs.
+- Pain or pressure in the lower abdomen or back – Pain or pressure in the lower abdomen or back are common UTI symptoms.
+It can also cause pelvic pain.